A. Franchising Essentials.

 “They've got to realize that it is a significant investment,” Katz said.

-That means get a financial planner, get an accountant, and yes, set aside funds for an attorney to vet your franchise agreement closely.
+That means to get a financial planner, get an accountant, and yes, set aside funds for an attorney to vet your franchise agreement closely.
 That agreement lays out what you and the franchisor can and cannot do, royalties and fees, the proximity in which the franchisor can establish other locations, and the rules surrounding termination of the agreement.

 Katz said it's also crucial to research the franchise.
 Talk to other franchisees of the same brand.
 Ask about their financial performance and whether they get enough company support.